H.R. 1586

 would allow the Secretary of the Interior and the Secretary of Agriculture to use a fire retardant, chemical, or water for fire suppression, control, or prevention activities.

-would amend the Energy Act of 2020 to include critical materials in the definition of critical mineral.
+would amend the Robert T. Stafford Disaster Relief and Emergency Assistance Act to include extreme heat in the definition of a major disaster.

 You are not logged in.
 To access this content: